mesosphere/dcos-commons/TESTING.md

 ```
 Will show all the options that are available for the `test.sh` script.

-##### Experimental Commands.
+#### Experimental Commands

-`helloworld` framework supports remote debugging in latest versions.
+Remote debugging is supported in `helloworld` framework.
 This is ONLY for developing purposes.
-You can launch the framework with debug config enabled as shown in the `debug` section of config.json of helloworld and then bind to the remote port using
+You can launch the `helloworld` framework with debugging as using the `debug` section of config.json.
+Once the marathon app for scheduler is ready, bind to the remote port using
-`ssh -L ${DEBUG_PORT:-6242}:${CUSTOM_SERVICE_NAME:-"hello-world"}.marathon.mesos:${DEBUG_PORT} -N core@${MASTER_IP}`
+`ssh -L ${DEBUG_PORT:-6242}:${CUSTOM_SERVICE_NAME:-"hello-world"}.marathon.mesos:${DEBUG_PORT:-6242} -N core@${MASTER_IP}`

-SDK prints SHA at bootstrap and that can be used to checkout the accurate codebase.
-Connect to the above debug server and you should be good to remotely debug the scheduler.
+SDK prints GIT SHA of its build at bootstrap and that can be used to checkout the current codebase.
+Connect to the above debug server and you should be able to remotely debug the scheduler.